MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 #### Create a PIN Reset Device configuration profile using Microsoft Intune

 1. Sign-in to [Azure Portal](https://portal.azure.com) using a Global administrator account.
 2. You need your tenant ID to complete the following task.
-You can discovery your tenant ID viewing the **Properties** of your Azure Active Directory from the Azure Portal.
+You can discover your tenant ID by viewing the **Properties** of your Azure Active Directory from the Azure Portal.
 It will be listed under Directory ID.
-You can also use the following command in a command Window on any Azure AD joined or hybrid Azure AD joined computer.</br>
+You can also use the following command in a Command window on any Azure AD-joined or hybrid Azure AD-joined computer.</br>

     ```
     dsregcmd /status | findstr -snip "tenantid"